-With “Beautiful Power” You can expect to run games like The Witcher 3, Fallout 4, GTA 5, and any other modern game on ultra settings at 1080p without a doubt and this build will really last you for years.
+With “Beautiful Power” you can expect to run any modern game on ultra settings at 1080p.
+This build will really last you for years.

-This build also has a good upgrade path due it having a full ATX board for more slots and the possibility of AMD crossfire (two graphics cards) gaming in the future which will further extend the life of this build.
-This build also includes the most recent video card from Nvidia, the GTX 1070 (You’re going to be set for years.)
+This gaming pc under 1000 also has a good upgrade path due it having a full ATX board for more slots and the possibility of SLI (two graphics cards) gaming in the future which will further extend the life of this build.
+This build also includes the most recent video card from Nvidia, the GTX 2060 which has some amazing cool benefits like improved ray tracing.
+(You’re going to be set for years.)

 If you care about the looks of a case then this build was specifically designed for you!
 The whole purpose of this build is to give you the looks of a pre-built PC, but also the power of a PC that is worth $1000.

-The only thing about this case is that it is a heavy case and not very mobile due to its design and actually weighs 17.9 pounds.
+The only thing about this case is that it is a pretty heavy case and not very mobile due to its design and actually weighs 17.6 pounds.

 I understand that not everyone has the same likes when it comes to cases so below is a Link that allows you to check out other cases that you may like better.

-One thing I do recommend is checking with me so I can make sure the dimensions of the case you chose work with this build in the comments below.
+One thing I do recommend is checking with me before changing cases so I can make sure the dimensions of the case you chose work with this build in the comments below.

-The Power Supply I chose for this build was the Corsair 750x Modular.
-This power supply is bronze efficient which basically means that it channels power better, saving you more money in the long run.
+The Power Supply (PSU) I chose for this build was the Corsair CX 550M Semi-Modular PSU.
+This PSU is 80+ bronze efficient which basically means that it channels power better, saving you more money in the long run.

-I chose to go for modular cabling instead of a non-modular power supply due to the ease of cabling that will save you a great deal of time when building your PC.
-A modular power supply just reduces the amount of clutter and due to this, the airflow improves.
+I chose to go for semi-modular cabling instead of a non-modular power supply due to the ease of cabling that will save you a great deal of time when building your PC.
+A semi-modular power supply just reduces the amount of clutter and due to this, the airflow improves.

 This fan is also constantly running which is a good thing when it comes to a gaming build so your PC constantly keeps normal temperatures.
 The good thing about this fan is that it still manages to keep the noise down even when it’s doing top temperatures.
-At the price point, the Corsair 750x modular is just the all around best pick.
+At the price point, the Corsair CX 550 semi-modular power supply is just the all around best pick.

-Note: I really wouldn’t consider trying to go with a lower power supply as the Video Card for this build can really be a power hog especially if you are thinking of overclocking in the future
+Note: I really wouldn’t consider trying to go with a lower power supply as the Video Card for this build can really be a power hog especially if you are thinking of overclocking with a new CPU in the future.

-Now we’re on to the most important piece of the build, the GTX 1070 8GB Video Card!.
-With this card, you will max any game that’s coming out in 2016 and 2017 1080p and even 2k resolution without a doubt so there is nothing to worry about on that front.
+Now we’re on to the most important piece of the build, the GTX 2060 6GB Video Card!.
+With this card, you will max any game that’s coming out in 2018 & beyond.
+It can handle any game at 1080p and even 2k resolution without a doubt so there is nothing to worry about on that front.